scottsouthard/Twitter-Ticker/README.md

 # Twitter Ticker

-A Beautiful, Meaningful Social Media Ticker, Using The Twitter API, JQuery, AJAX, and mildly RESTful Ruby.
+A Beautiful, Meaningful Social Media Ticker, Using The Twitter API, JQuery, AJAX, and a pinch of RESTful Ruby.